aqlaboratory/openfold/README.md

 ## Features

-OpenFold reproduces AlphaFold's inference and data processing pipelines.
-With the exception of model ensembling, which fared poorly in DeepMind's ablation testing and is therefore omitted here, OpenFold supports all features of the original required for inference.
-It is even capable of importing AlphaFold's original pretrained weights.
+OpenFold supports all features of the original AlphaFold required for inference with the sole exception of model ensembling, which fared poorly in DeepMind's ablation testing.
+It is even capable of importing AlphaFold's original pretrained model parameters.

 Future versions will support multi-GPU training with [DeepSpeed](https://github.com/microsoft/DeepSpeed).

+## Copyright notice

+While AlphaFold's and, by extension, OpenFold's source code is licensed under the permissive Apache Licence, Version 2.0, DeepMind's pretrained parameters remain under the more restrictive CC BY-NC 4.0 license, a copy of which is downloaded to `openfold/resources/params` by the installation script.
+They are thereby made unavailable for commercial use.